immortal/immortal/README.md

     `--api3.yml

-If using a directory the name of the directory will be used to reference the application to be daemonized only if within the directory exists a proper `run.yml` file
+If using a directory the name of the directory will be used to reference the service to be daemonized only if within the directory exists a proper `run.yml` file.

 ## /var/run/immortal/<name>